 What are Slot Pay Lines?

 The term pay lines also known as betting lines or winning lines are the number of ways a player can win during gameplay.
 Pay lines can range from just 10 at the lower range to 1024 on some of the Microgaming slots.
 The common number of betting lines is 25 or 30 per slot.
-Winning lines are the very first thought process before game development that governs the activation of prizes, bonus features, free spins and symbol valuation that comes later.
+Winning lines are the very first thought process before game development that governs the activation of prizes, slot bonus features, free spins and symbol valuation that comes later.

 The more paylines used per spin increases the area of the reels covered during the bet!Winning Lines